The Rise of Hindu Monotheism: Historical Roots and Modern Trends.

 The rise of Hindu monotheism can also be seen in popular culture and social movements.
 For instance, the International Society for Krishna Consciousness (ISKCON) focuses on the worship of Krishna as the supreme deity, emphasizing monotheistic devotion.

-FAQs on Hindu Monotheism
+FAQs on Hindu Monotheism.

 Is Hinduism Truly Monotheistic?